-Although you may think toys are not that important to your dogs, they are a major part of their lives.
+Although you may think toys are not that important to canines, they are a significant part of their lives.

-Dog toys are a great way to encourage positive play and will bring you closer to your dog.
+Dog toys are a great way to encourage positive play and will bring you closer to your pup.

 Toys help stop your dog from being bored when you are not in the house and hopefully keep them from being destructive.

-Just like for children, it’s a good idea to have several dog toys for your pup to play with so she doesn’t become bored.
+Like children, dogs get bored, so it’s a good idea to have several dog toys for your pup.

-A bored dog can be dangerous because he will often find something else to chew – your furniture, shoes, books, etc.
+A bored canine can be dangerous because he will often find something else to chew — your furniture, shoes, books, etc.